LIPO Hyaluronic Acid HLA (90 Capsules)

 FREE delivery on orders over 200 euros

-Once ordered and payment has been received, your item(s) will be dispatched within four working days from a distribution center in Europe.
+Once ordered and payment is received, we will dispatch your item(s) within four working days from a European distribution centre.
 You will receive an email with your tracking information.

 There will be NO import duties, VAT, fees or taxes.

 Standard tracked delivery by DHL or local mail is available to the following countries:

 |Delivery Charge||€ 7.95||5-7 working days|